tunb/awesome-me/documents/COMPILER.md

   * Data Types: Supported data types
   * Functions: Global functions
 ## Testing API documents
-  * How to write unit test on deployed contract ?
   * Assert and Expect api

 ** Noted :** All injected function have "$" at a prefix